Rural Hospitals

 The quality of care provided at hospitals, both urban and rural, is monitored by state and federal agencies to ensure the safe delivery of care.
 Although many quality measures are standardized, there are several ways to define and measure quality such as patient experience, cost effectiveness, patient outcomes, and following evidence-based guidelines for care.

-However, Performance Measurement for Rural Low-Volume Providers, a 2015 report from the National Quality Forum (NQF), highlights some challenges to healthcare quality in rural areas including fewer providers, lack of information technology, and many demands falling on fewer people.
+Performance Measurement for Rural Low-Volume Providers, a 2015 report from the National Quality Forum (NQF), and a September 2024 Medicare Payment Advisory Committee presentation, highlight some challenges to healthcare quality in rural areas including fewer providers, lack of information technology, and many demands falling on fewer people.
 Furthermore, it can be difficult to compare rural and urban quality measures due to low volume of a given type of case or procedure in rural settings and differences in the populations being served.
 Oftentimes rural hospitals don't have a sufficient volume of patients for certain quality measurements to allow for meaningful comparisons.

-A June 2017 brief from the North Carolina Rural Health Research Program, CMS Hospital Quality Star Rating: for 762 Rural Hospitals, No Stars Is the Problem, reports that a majority of the hospitals excluded from the April 2017 CMS Hospital Quality Star Rating list were rural.
+A June 2017 brief from the North Carolina Rural Health Research Program, CMS Hospital Quality Star Rating: for 762 Rural Hospitals, No Stars Is the Problem, reports that a majority of the hospitals excluded from the April 2017 Center for Medicare & Medicaid Services (CMS) Hospital Quality Star Rating list were rural.
 Hospitals that don't meet the minimum number of cases to report are not given a star rating.
 The brief points out that a consumer looking at the ratings may not realize that lack of a star rating does not indicate low quality and may simply be due to a lack of sufficient data.

 Addressing Low Case-Volume in Healthcare Performance Measurement in Rural Providers: Recommendations from the MAP Rural Health Technical Expert Panel, a 2019 NQF report, describes healthcare quality measures and data collection and analysis techniques that address the challenges posed by small rural hospitals and other low case-volume providers.
 The 2020 report Rural-Relevant Quality Measures for Testing of Statistical Approaches to Address Low Case-Volume identifies 15 rural-relevant quality measures that could be used to test approaches to address this problem.

-For more information on issues related to quality of care in rural hospitals, see RHIhub's Healthcare Quality topic guide.
+For more information on issues related to quality of care in rural hospitals, see the Rural Healthcare Quality topic guide.
+For more information about quality at Critical Access Hospitals, see What are the quality assurance and quality improvement options for CAHs? on the Critical Access Hospitals topic guide.

 How are rural hospitals utilizing health networks and hospital systems to benefit rural communities?

-According to Trends in Hospital System Affiliation, 2007-2016, 56.1% of all nonmetropolitan hospitals are affiliated with healthcare systems in 2016, up from 45.6% in 2007.
-Critical Access Hospital affiliation with hospital systems increased from 36.6% in 2007 to 42.8% in 2016.
-Table 2 of this report also highlights that larger hospitals are affiliated with health systems at a higher rate than smaller hospitals.
+According to Changes in Service Offerings Post-System Affiliation in Rural Hospitals [not currently available online], 61% of rural prospective payment system (PPS) hospitals were affiliated with healthcare systems in 2020, up from 46.8% in 2009.
+Critical Access Hospital affiliation with hospital systems increased from 38.7% in 2009 to 45.9% in 2020.
 Health System Affiliation and Characteristics of Inpatient Stays at Rural and Metropolitan Hospitals, 2016 highlights that 66.6% of all inpatient stays at rural hospitals areas took place at a system-affiliated facility.

-The Rural Hospital and Health System Affiliation Landscape – A Brief Review outlines factors rural hospitals, Critical Access Hospitals, and health systems may consider when they pursue affiliation agreements.
+Rural Hospitals' Perspectives On Health System Affiliation [not currently available online] outlines challenges facing rural hospitals that may motivate executives to consider health system affiliation, including impediments to value-based performance and contracting, lack of purchasing power, underdeveloped clinical and financial data systems, inadequate training and support for leaders and staff, and more.
+The Rural Hospital and Health System Affiliation Landscape – A Brief Review [not currently available online] outlines factors rural hospitals, Critical Access Hospitals, and health systems may consider when they pursue affiliation agreements.
 Rural hospitals and healthcare networks and systems can combine each member's resources and expertise to improve the health of the community while reducing overall costs.
 For example, members of a rural healthcare network may pool resources to purchase an expensive piece of medical equipment or share administrative staff.
 Health systems may pursue agreements with rural hospitals to increase their market share or gain territory, increase subspecialty referrals, and reduce costs, among other reasons.
 By working together, participants in health networks and systems aim to improve the clinical and financial performance of rural hospitals.
 However, Access, Quality, and Financial Performance of Rural Hospitals Following Health System Affiliation found that while rural hospitals saw increased margins after affiliating with a health system, the now-affiliated rural hospitals also experienced reductions in obstetric and primary care service lines and onsite imaging technologies.

 How is technology changing healthcare provision in rural hospitals?